Most often, spiral hams are already fully cooked and simply need reheating, making them an ideal menu item for holiday dinners and buffets.

-I love serving spiral ham as part of my holiday buffets, and not just because they are so easy to prepared, but because of all the fab things that can be done with the leftovers -- including that coveted ham bone!
+I love serving fig glazed ham as part of my holiday buffets, and not just because they are so easy to prepare, but because of all the many wonderful recipes that can be created with the leftovers -- including that coveted ham bone!

 Here are just a few recipes I've created that use leftovers: